Request an insurance policy: Your guide to the important document

 How do I request an insurance policy?

-You normally receive your policy automatically after the contract is concluded.
-In case of loss or if you need a duplicate, contact your insurer in writing or by phone.
-Often, a declaration of loss is necessary and there may be a small fee involved.
+Normally, you will receive your policy automatically after the contract is concluded.
+If it is lost or you need a duplicate, contact your insurer in writing or by telephone.
+A declaration of loss is often required, and small fees may apply.

 What information is included in an insurance policy?

-An insurance policy contains important contract details such as policyholder, type of insurance, policy number, sum insured, commencement of insurance, benefit claims, and individual agreements.
+An insurance policy contains important contract data such as the policyholder, type of insurance, policy number, sum insured, commencement of cover, benefit entitlements and individual agreements.

 How long do I need to keep my insurance policy?

-It is recommended to keep insurance policies for at least three years beyond the end of the contract, as claims can still be made within this period.
+It is recommended to keep insurance policies for at least three years beyond the end of the contract, as claims may still be made within this period.

 What is the difference between an insurance certificate and an insurance policy?